lesterbdavid/Technical_Documentation_Page/README.md

-# Technical Documentation Page project (freeCodeCamp)

-## HTML: HyperText Markup Language

-Responsive Web Design Project: Build a Technical Documentation Page
+# Responsive Web Design | Build a Technical Documentation Page

+## Objective

+Build a functional technical documentation page

+## Git Basics Documentation

+In this section you will learn the basics of Git